Welcome to Parsimonious

 4. Once you've downloaded files follow the instructions provided to install them into your game

-Each version of the game comes with it's own specific instructions for installing custom content - you cannot mix and match!
+Each version of the game comes with it's own specific instructions for installing custom content - you cannot mix and match content and games, nor installation instructions!

 The great news is that links to instructions pages and other related resources are available on every content page so you don't have to go and find them or remember where they are.